AI-20-CO/adult-income-eda-logit/README.md

 - Uses a sample individual's profile to predict income probability.
 - Calculates **odds ratios** for model interpretation.

+The model achieved an accuracy of 83.54% with an AUC of 0.898, indicating strong classification performance.

+The statistically significant socio-economic factors out of the 12 economic factors in the dataset associated with earning above 50K after our EDA are the following:

+Age – Older individuals generally have a higher probability of earning above 50K.

+Hours per Week – Working more hours per week is positively associated with higher income.

+Education – Higher education levels (e.g., Bachelors, Masters, Professional school) significantly increase the likelihood of higher earnings.

+Marital Status – Being married (especially "Married-civ-spouse") shows a strong positive correlation with income.

+Occupation – Roles in executive, managerial, and professional fields are strongly linked to higher income levels.

+Workclass – Certain work classes, particularly private sector and government jobs, have higher odds compared to others.

+Sex – Being male is associated with a higher probability of earning above 50K in this dataset.

 ## Installation

 Clone the repo  Install the required R packages: